JsBergbau/Omada-SDN-Controller-mongodb-Raspberry-PI/README.md

 ## Correct permissions

 Now to make everything work, permissions have to be set.
-Go to `/opt/tplink` and execute `sudo chown -R eapcontroller *`
+Go to `/opt/tplink` and execute `sudo chown -R omadacontroller *`

 ## Start Omada Controller